+THANKS FOR GOING SLOW.
 If you have recently worked me on CW, thank you for your patience.
-At 72 years and 58 years a Ham I have decided to get back on CW after 50 years of non-CW operating.
+At 73 years and 59 years a Ham I have decided to get back on CW after 50 years of non-CW operating.
 I am old, slow and rusty but I sure do enjoy it.
 I really appreciate your going slow(QRS).
 Thanks.
 (SKCC#8846 and a devoted ARRL member for 60 years.)

 My Dad, Walt/WA7WOX(SK) started me in Ham Radio and I got my novice as WN7BAD in 1954 followed by W7BAD and KL7GBN.
 My novice station was/is an HeathKit AT-1 and National NC-98 which you can see in left of the picture.